-Kayla Berg Video Maker Michael Maton Exposed, Says Shocking Film Was ‘Harmless’
+Kayla Berg Video Maker Exposed, Says Shocking Film Was ‘Harmless’

 Now, an investigation by Britain’s Daily Mail newspaper has exposed the maker and star of the “Hi Walter!
 It’s Patrick!” video, and pressed the man to explain his intentions in producing the video which caused panic across the country and “sickened” Berg’s mother, Hope Sprenger.

-Read the complete Daily Mail report on the Kayla Berg video maker by clicking on this link.
+The complete Daily Mail report on the Kayla Berg video maker can be read by clicking on this link.

-Watch the viral video that, at least briefly last October, had thousands convinced that it showed the horrifying fate of Kayle Berg, below.
+The viral video that, at least briefly last October, had thousands convinced that it showed the horrifying fate of Kayle Berg, is below.
 Be warned, even though the video is pure fiction, it contains disturbing content.

 The Daily Mail discovered that the “Patrick” in the video is in reality a now-36-year-old Utica, New York, man named Michael Maton.
 A current photo of Maton, taken by a Mail photographer, may be viewed at this link.